-1/2 cup flour, 1/4 cup butter, two tablespoons chopped garlic, two chopped shallots.

-Poultry blend of herbs (thyme, sage, and parsley)

-Four whole carrots, diced.
+1⁄2 cup flour, 1⁄4 cup butter, two tablespoons chopped garlic, two chopped shallots.
+Poultry blend of herbs (thyme, sage, and parsley) Four whole carrots, diced.

-1 12 oz bag of frozen peas

-1 quart chicken stock
+1 12 oz bag of frozen peas 1 quart chicken stock

-I will admit I have made the filling and eaten it without the pastry shell and enjoyed life almost as much.
 If you are looking for a gluten free version of this comfort food use corn starch and skip the pastry.

-Brisee Pastry (Pie Crust Dough) 1# Butter 40 oz of all purpose flour 2 Tablespoons Sugar 1 Teaspoon Salt 1 Egg Ice Cold Water
+Brisee Pastry (Pie Crust Dough)

+1# Butter, 40 oz of all purpose flour, 2

-For best results, place all items as you mise them out into the refrigerator.
+Tablespoons Sugar, 1 Teaspoon Salt 1 Egg Ice Cold Water For best results, place all items as you mise them out into the refrigerator.

 Cubed butter, sifted together sugar, salt, and flour, egg and water prepped.
 In a bowl or food processor cut together butter until it looks like corn meal.
 Leaving small bits of butter no larger than an average seed.
 First add the egg, bring together with small bits of water while mixing.
 Pour enough water to bring together but not mix into a sticky dough.
 Press flour, butter and water together.
 Form two blocks.
 Cater wrap, chill for 24 hours.